raph-89/Life_in_Berlin_survey/README.md

 We were asked to choose a topic and ask multiple questions about it via a **Google Forms** survey.

-We then sent the survey to all of our classmates.
+We then sent the survey to all of our classmates and teacher.
 Once they had all responded, we anaylsed the data.
 We then presented our findings to the class.